 618 17 Ave.
 S.W., 403-453-1183, frenchieyyc.com

 On cold nights, The Living Room offers a cozy spot to hunker down with a pot of warm, melted cheese.
 Bring a friend or your significant other to share the cheese fondue here, which features aged white cheddar cheese and truffle oil.
-Brussels sprouts, carrots and baguette come with it for dipping.
-If you want to make this dish a bit more substantial with more dipping options, you can also also add beef, chicken thighs or prawns for an additional $12.
+Carrots, cauliflower and baguette come with it for dipping.
+If you want to make this dish a bit more substantial with more dipping options, you can also also add beef, game hen breast or prawns for an additional $12.

 514 17 Ave.
 S.W., 403-228-9830, livingroomrestaurant.ca

-This may be a steakhouse, but that doesn't mean you can't start your meaty meal off with some melted cheese.
-Modern Steak's truffle cheese fondue features two kinds of cheese, emmentaler and gruyere, along with herbs and white truffle oil.
+This may be a steakhouse, but that doesn’t mean you can’t start your meaty meal off with some melted cheese.
+Modern Steak’s cheese fondue features three kinds of cheese (emmental, manchego and gruyere), as well as white wine and a brandy flambe.
 Dip your baguette into the cheesy goodness for the perfect start to your dinner at this Kensington restaurant.

-At Monki Bistro, sweet, chocolate fondue isn't just for dinner or dessert — it's also the perfect brunch option.
-During brunch, you can choose from four Lindt chocolate flavours — dark, green matcha, yellow turmeric or organic Earl Grey leaf — to dip waffle crisps, pieces of brioche and fruit into.
-All of these chocolate flavours are still available in the evening, along with white, charcoal and pink beet root chocolate.
-If you can't choose between the various chocolate dips, don't worry — fondue sampler platters let you try three of the dips at once.
+Chocolate fondue isn’t just for dessert — at Monki Bistro, you can order it during brunch.
+Choose from four chocolate flavours — dark, Earl Grey, matcha or white chocolate — to dip waffle crisps and fruit into.
+If you can’t choose between the various chocolate dips, don’t worry — the fondue sampler platter let you try three of the dips at once.

 1301 10 Ave.
 S.W., 587-352-7131, monkibistro.ca

 Located below Brasserie Kensington, Winebar Kensington keeps things simple yet delicious with a truffle cheese fondue served with toasted baguette.
-Ask your server to recommend one of the restaurant's more than 100 different bottles of wine to accompany it.
-When you've polished off the fondue, you can enjoy some more cheese in another form by creating your cheese and charcuterie board (there are around a dozen cheese options to choose from).
+Ask your server to recommend a bottle from the restaurant’s impressive wine selection to accompany it.
+When you’ve polished off the fondue, you can enjoy some more cheese in another form by creating your cheese and charcuterie board (there are nearly two dozen cheese and meat options to choose from).

 1131 Kensington Rd.
 N.W., 403-457-1144, winebarkensington.com

-This Bavarian restaurant and bar in Mission has impressive specials every day of the week.
-But if it's fondue you're craving, Thursdays are your night to visit.
-Wurst serves cheese and chocolate fondue starting at 5 p.m. for Thursday Fondue Night.
+This Bavarian restaurant and bar in Mission has impressive specials nearly every day of the week.
+But if it’s fondue you’re craving, Thursdays are your night to visit.
+Wurst serves cheese and chocolate fondue starting at 5 p.m. on Thursdays.
 On the savoury side, you can order a three-cheese fondue that comes with sourdough bread, apples, asparagus spears, confit fingerling potatoes, cauliflower and Peppadew sweet piquanté peppers for dipping.
-The sweet fondue features Belgian chocolate and comes with fruits like strawberries, pineapple, blueberries and dried apricots, banana bread and marshmallows.
-If those six dipping options aren't enough, you can add additional foods such as pretzels, salami or almond biscotti for an additional cost.
+The sweet fondue features Belgian chocolate and comes with fruits like strawberries, pineapple, blackberries and dried apricots, banana bread and marshmallows.
+If those six dipping options aren’t enough, you can add additional foods such as pretzels, salami or almond biscotti for an additional cost.
 Bottles of wine are also available for half price on Thursdays.

 2437 4 St. S.W., 403-245-2345, wurst.ca